manendranathshukla/manendranathshukla/README.md

 ## 👯 Communities
-* web Developer at Samarthya
+* Backend Developer at BidnBook.in
-* Web Developer at Magneta
+* Full Stack Developer at Marisomart Workroom
-* Cheif Igniter, VelTech D2C Club.
+* Youtuber at Youtube[MyCodeWorks].

 ## My Stats: